Practitioner Motives to Use Different Hyperparameter Optimization Methods: Discussion

+To make the achievements of techno-centric \ac{HPO} research more actionable in practice and to support development of novel and more user-centered \ac{HPO} tools, it is essential to integrate practitioners' motivations for \ac{HPO} into the tool development process.
+In response to calls for more human-centered \ac{AutoML} \cite{lindauer2024humancentered, lee2020human, sun2023automl, xin2021wither}, we propose improvements to programmatic \ac{HPO} methods based on our findings to complement technological advances in \ac{AutoML}, which primarily focus on conventional performance metrics, by incorporating social aspects.

-\paragraph{Aid ML Model Comprehension} To aid practitioners in gaining ML model comprehension, HPO libraries should generate reports about the behavior of different ML models, for example, the importance of individual hyperparameters.
-For the generation of such reports, many methods are already available, such as functional ANOVA~\cite[][]{pmlr-v32-hutter14}, ablation~\cite[][]{biedenkapp-aaai17}, local parameter importance~\cite[][]{biedenkapp2018cave}, partial dependence plots~\cite[][]{Moosbauer2021}, and symbolic regressions~\citep{segel-automl23a}.
-Alternatively, HPO tools could provide additional insights about model behavior.
-Especially for more complex search spaces used for building complete ML pipelines, information about the transformation of input data can provide additional model comprehension \cite[][]{Zoller2022}.
-Including such reports in HPO libraries can facilitate leveraging the benefits of advanced HPO methods (e.g.,~high sample efficiency) while still helping practitioners to \emph{increase ML model comprehension}.
+\paragraph{Increase \ac{ML} Model Understanding} The inspection of frequent \ac{HPO} method and goal combinations revealed that increasing \ac{ML} model comprehension is the only goal with a strongly higher association with manual tuning than programmatic \ac{HPO} methods (see Figure~\ref{fig:method_goals}).
+A potential explanation could be that established \ac{HPO} tools usually focus on finding the best performing hyperparameters and do not provide details of other interesting hyperparameter values tested \cite{xin2021wither, Zoller2022}.
+To overcome this limitation, \ac{HPO} tools should generate reports on the behavior of different \ac{ML} models, for example, the importance of individual hyperparameters.
+For the generation of such reports, many methods are already available, such as functional ANOVA~\cite{Hutter2014}, ablation~\cite{biedenkapp-aaai17}, importance of local parameters~\cite{Biedenkapp2019}, partial dependence plots~\cite{Moosbauer2021}, and symbolic regressions~\cite{segel-automl23a}.
+Alternatively, \ac{HPO} tools could provide additional insights about \ac{ML} model behavior.
+Especially for more complex search spaces used for building complete \ac{ML} pipelines, information about the transformation of input data can additionally help increase \ac{ML} model understanding \cite{Zoller2022}.
+Including such reports in \ac{HPO} tools can facilitate leveraging the benefits of advanced \ac{HPO} methods (\eg~high sample efficiency) while still helping practitioners to \emph{increase \ac{ML} model understanding}.